ballerina-platform/module-ballerinax-slack/README.md

 3. **slack:ConversationClient** - This client can be used in conversations/channels related operations.
 For example: create conversations, join a conversation, add users to a conversation, archive/unarchive conversations etc.
 4. **slack:UserClient** - This client can be used in users/user groups related operations.
 For example: get user information etc.
-5. **self.fileClient** - This client can be used in file related operations in slack.
+5. **self.FileClient** - This client can be used in file related operations in slack.
 For example: upload files, delete files, get file information etc

 ## Getting Started